FRRouting/frr/doc/user/pim.rst

    urib-only
       Lookup in the Unicast Rib only.

-.. index:: no ip msdp mesh-group [WORD]
+.. index:: [no] ip msdp mesh-group [WORD]
-.. clicmd:: no ip msdp mesh-group [WORD]
+.. clicmd:: [no] ip msdp mesh-group [WORD]

-   Delete multicast source discovery protocol mesh-group
+   Create or Delete a multicast source discovery protocol mesh-group using [WORD] as the group name.

+.. index:: [no] ip msdp mesh-group WORD member A.B.C.D
+.. clicmd:: [no] ip msdp mesh-group WORD member A.B.C.D

+   Attach or Delete A.B.C.D to the MSDP mesh group WORD specified.

+.. index:: [no] ip msdp mesh-group WORD source A.B.C.D
+.. clicmd:: [no] ip msdp mesh-group WORD source A.B.C.D

+   For the address specified A.B.C.D use that as the source address for mesh group packets being sent.

 .. index:: ip igmp generate-query-once [version (2-3)]
 .. clicmd:: ip igmp generate-query-once [version (2-3)]